NaluKit/nalu/etc/wiki/xx. Controller & Component.md

 ### Life Cycle
 A Nalu controller has a life cycle.
 Nalu supports the methods:

-* `start`: will be called after the component is created
+* `start`: will be called after the component is created.
+This method will not be called in case a controller is cached.
+* `active`: will be called after the `start`-method.
+This method will be called in case a ontroller is cached.
 * `mayStop`: will be called before a new routing occurs.
-In case the method return a String and not a null value, Nalu will display the String and abort the routing
+In case the method return a String and not a null value, Nalu will display the String and abort the routing.
+* `deactive`: will be called before the `stop`-method.
+This method will be called in case a ontroller is cached.
 * `stop`: in case of a successful routing (not interrupted by a filter or the `mayStop` method) this method will be called.
+This method will not be called in case a ontroller is cached.

 Every time the application gets a new route, Nalu will create a new instance of the controller (and of course of the component).
+In case a controller is cached Nalu will use the cached instance of the controller.

 #### onAttach Method
-Nalu will call the `onAttach` method, after the component is added to the DOM.
-This is an internal method, that should not be overwirtten.
-Use the `active`-method inside the controller instead.
+Nalu will call the `onAttach` method, after the component is added to the DOM. **This is an internal method, that should not be overwirtten.
+Use the `active`-method inside the controller instead.**

 #### onDetach Method
-Nalu will call the `onDetach` method, after the component is removed to the DOM.
-This is an internal method, that should not be overwirtten.
-Use the `deactive`-method inside the controller instead.
+Nalu will call the `onDetach` method, after the component is removed to the DOM. **This is an internal method, that should not be overwirtten.
+Use the `deactive`-method inside the controller instead.**

 #### bind Method (since v1.2.1)